JasperXuEvolution/Efficient-and-multiplexed-somatic-genome-editing-with-Cas12a-mice/README.md

 # Efficient and multiplexed somatic genome editing with Cas12a mice
-This repository contains data analysis scripts for the study "Efficient and Multiplexed Somatic Genome Editing with Cas12a Mice."
+This repository contains data analysis scripts for the study "Efficient and Multiplexed Somatic Genome Editing with Cas12a Mice".

 ## Contact
 For questions or comments, please reach out to xhq@stanford.edu.